gbrkov/ai_test/README.md

 Project start with start_all.sh script.
 This request default namespace and after deploy a redis flask app and monitoring things into monitoring namespace.

-Redis is runnig in cluster master and 2 slave instance defult with local storage.
+Redis is runnig in cluster master and 2 slave instance and they are using a local storage to keep data after instance kill/restart.

-Flask app is using redis master instance with balancer to write and all redis instance with balancer for read.
+Flask apps are using redis master instance with balancer url to write and all redis instances with balancer for read data.

-Flask app run 2 instance default bt youcaresize with:
+Flask app run 2 instance default but you can resize with:

 kubectl scale -n ${namespace} rs/flaskapp --replicas=10